-Pearland ISD bilingual education is a transitional early-exit program offered in select elementary and middle schools (PK-6) for students whose native language is Spanish and who need to enhance their English language skills.
+Pearland ISD bilingual education is a Dual Language 2-way and/or 1-way offered in select elementary and middle schools (PK-6) for students whose native language is Spanish and who need to enhance their English language skills.

-The program provides English Language Learners (ELLs) with structured skills development in English and native language support from bilingual-certified teachers.
+The program provides Emergent Bilingual (EB) students with structured skills development in English and native language support from bilingual-certified teachers.

 - Carleston Elementary